souly1/angular-flip-card/README.md

 ## Testing

-Karma with Jasmine, run on Travis CI
+Ran on Chrome, Safari, Iphone 4 Emulator and Android S3, For continuous integration with Karma with Jasmine, run on Travis CI for FireFox

-## Known Issues

-The animation in safari needs better tuning

 ## License